skiptools/skipapp-bookings-fuse/README.md

 ## Building

-This project is both a stand-alone Swift Package Manager module, as well as an Xcode project that builds and transpiles the project into a Kotlin Gradle project for Android using the Skip plugin.
+This project is both a stand-alone Swift Package Manager module, as well as an Xcode project that builds and generates a Kotlin Gradle project for Android using the Skip plugin.

 Building the module requires that Skip be installed using [Homebrew](https://brew.sh) with `brew install skiptools/skip/skip`.